Mohsen Makhmalbaf

-Makhmalbaf's films have been widely presented at international film festivals in the past ten years.
+Makhmalbaf's films have been widely presented at international film festivals since the early 21st century.
 The director belongs to the new wave movement of Iranian cinema.
 Time selected Makhmalbaf's 2001 film Kandahar as one of the top 100 films of all time.
 In 2006, he was a member of the Jury at the Venice Film Festival.

-Makhmalbaf left Iran in 2005 shortly after the election of Mahmoud Ahmadinejad, and has lived in Paris since the events of the 2009 Iranian presidential election.
+Makhmalbaf left Iran in 2005 shortly after the election of Mahmoud Ahmadinejad.
+He has lived in Paris since the events of the 2009 Iranian presidential election.

 Life

 Makhmalbaf was born in Tehran on May 29, 1957.
-At the age of 15, he became involved in a militant group fighting against the rule of Mohammad Reza Pahlavi, the then Shah of Iran, and at the age of 17, he was imprisoned for stabbing a policeman and sentenced to death.
+At the age of 15, he became involved in a militant group fighting against the rule of Mohammad Reza Pahlavi, the Shah of Iran.
+At the age of 17, he was imprisoned for stabbing a policeman and was sentenced to death.
 After serving five years of his sentence, he was released in the wake of the Iranian Revolution.
 He left Iran in 2005.

 Career

 Makhmalbaf is a major figure in Iranian cinema.
 His films have explored the relationship between the individual and a larger social and political environment.
 As a result, his work serves as an extended commentary on the historical progression of the Iranian state and its people.
 Makhmalbaf has worked in several genres, from realist films to fantasy and surrealism, minimalism, and large frescoes of everyday life, with a preference (common to Iranian directors) for the themes of childhood and cinema.

 In 1981, he wrote the screenplay for Towjeeh, directed by Manuchehr Haghaniparast.
 In 1982, he wrote the screenplay for Marg Deegari, directed by Mohammad-Reza Honarmand.
 He made his first film, Tobeh Nosuh, in 1983, and Boycott, a film set in pre-revolutionary Iran, in 1985.
-The latter tells the story of Valeh (Majid Majidi), a young man sentenced to death for Communist tendencies, and is widely believed to be based on Makhmalbaf's own experiences.
+The latter tells the story of Valeh (Majid Majidi), a young man sentenced to death for Communist tendencies.
+It is widely believed to be based on Makhmalbaf's own experiences.

 Makhmalbaf portrays human despair, exploitation, and resilience in The Cyclist (1987), a movie about Nasim, a poor Afghan refugee in Iran in desperate need of money for his ailing wife.
 Nasim agrees to ride a bicycle in a small circle for one week for the money he needs to pay his wife's medical bills.

-In 1989, Iranian director Abbas Kiarostami read in the newspaper about an incident in which a Tehranian man named Hossain Sabzian tricked a family into believing he was Makhmalbaf.
-Kiarostami adapted the case into the 1990 docufiction film Close-Up, and recruited Makhmalbaf himself to appear in the final scene of the film.
+In 1989, Iranian director Abbas Kiarostami read in the newspaper about an incident in which a Tehrani man named Hossain Sabzian tricked a family into believing he was Makhmalbaf.
+Kiarostami adapted the case as the 1990 docufiction film Close-Up, and recruited Makhmalbaf himself to appear in the final scene of the film.
 Close Up is now regarded as a masterpiece of world cinema and was voted by critics onto 2012's Sight and Sound list of The Top 50 Greatest Films of All Time.